River Foulness: Natural history

 The majority of the area is agricultural farmland with large rectangular fields bounded by hedgerows, mainly composed of hawthorn but also including blackthorn, dog rose, elder and hazel.
 There are very few areas of woodland.
 Wildlife surveys of the river show evidence of European water vole, European otter, freshwater mussel and many amphibians.
 Water voles tend to inhabit the drains rather than the main river, although they do occasionally venture into it.

 Much of the farmland within the river catchment is registered as part of the Environmental Stewardship programme, which encourages good environmental practice in farming, with a significant proportion of that in the Higher Level Stewardship category.
-Within the Humberhead Levels, this scheme aims to increase populations of farmland birds, and to provide habitat for the breeding and over-wintering of wading birds.
+Within the Humberhead Levels, this scheme aims to increase populations of farmland birds, and to provide habitat for the breeding and overwintering of wading birds.
 The scheme has been run in conjunction with the Royal Society for the Protection of Birds (RSPB) and the Yorkshire Wildlife Trust.
 The area is now noted for its red list farmyard birds, species which are at risk on a global, European or British level.